wireitcollege/formatting-with-css-part-two/README.md

 ## Images in a Magazine

-An easy way to think about floats is to think about images in a magazine.
+An easy way to consider floats is to think about images in a magazine.
 I know, print is dead.
 Just roll with me on this one.

 So let's pretend that we are laying out a page in a magazine, and we want to include an image.
-With everything we know thus far, we might do it like this:
+With everything we know thus far, we might do something like this:

 ```html
 <html>